pingcap/docs/tidb-cloud/terraform-use-import-resource.md

 ## Configurations

-See [configuration documentation](https://registry.terraform.io/providers/tidbcloud/tidbcloud/latest/docs/resources/import) to get all the available configurations for import resource.
+See [configuration documentation](https://registry.terraform.io/providers/tidbcloud/tidbcloud/latest/docs/resources/import) to get all the available configurations for the import resource.